sseaman/skillVC/README.md

 without a specific intent.
 An example is when someone says "Alexa, Tell MySkill", but does not give a directive.

-In SkillVC, Launch Requests are treated the same as any other intent and are handled by an Intent Handler that maps to an intent type of "launch".
+In SkillVC, Launch Requests are treated the same as any other intent and are handled by an Intent Handler that maps to an intent type of 'launch'.
 To register a Intent Handler to execute on Launch Requests you can either:
 * Have `getIntentsList()` return an intent name of 'launch'
 * Name your file launch.js